licia-mozzina/MiniDT_Tracking/README.md

                     values (both the left and right x options are considered), and both m and c are unknown.
 More precisely, m is the inverse angular coefficient of the RecTrack and c is the track interception on the lower bound of the cell (i.e. at y = 0).
-Hits belonging to the same track will share the same m and c values, therefore the corresponding bin of the 2d histogram of m (horizontal) and c (vertical) values, the so- called 'Hough accumulator' will be the most populated and will be used to compute the RecTrack values.
+Hits belonging to the same track will share the same m and c values, therefore the corresponding bin of the 2d histogram of m (horizontal) and c (vertical) values, the so- called 'Hough accumulator', will be the most populated and will be used to compute the RecTrack values.
+The accumulator maximum region appears as a bright spot in the plot.

 <img src="https://github.com/licia-mozzina/MiniDT_Tracking/blob/main/Plots_example_data_cosmic_rays_15ns/Hough_accumulator.png" width="500">